 \subsection{Policy Architecture}

 Figure \ref{fig:plato_ltl_policy_architecture} illustrates the PlatoLTL policy architecture.
 The procedure described in Sections \ref{sec:method:embedding_pred_insts} and \ref{sec:method:composing_seq_embeddings} represents the \textit{sequence module} used to encode the reach-avoid sequence.
-We process observations from the environment using the \textit{observation module}, which uses a convolutional neural network (CNN; \citealp{lecun_backpropagation_1989}) to process image-like features or an MLP for generic features.
-The outputs of both modules are then concatenated and passed into the \textit{actor-critic} module, which uses an MLP to map from the joint task-observation embedding to a distribution over actions and a predicted value, thus completing the policy.
+We process observations from the environment using the \textit{observation module}, which uses a convolutional neural network (CNN; \citep{lecun_backpropagation_1989}) to process image-like features or an MLP for generic features.
+The outputs are then concatenated and passed into the \textit{actor-critic} module, which uses an MLP to map from the joint task-observation embedding to a distribution over actions and a predicted value.

 Following the approach taken by \citet{hasanbeig_certified_2023}, we handle $\epsilon$-transitions in an LDBA by augmenting the action space of the policy with a special $\epsilon$-action.
 For discrete action spaces, the policy network outputs a categorical distribution with an additional logit for the $\epsilon$-action, while for continuous action spaces the policy network outputs a mixed discrete-continuous distribution.
 Thus, the policy must learn to predict when to trigger the $\epsilon$-transition.
 The probability of selecting the $\epsilon$-action is set to $0$ when no $\epsilon$-transitions are available for the current LDBA state.